c-zhou/yahs/README.md

 This will end up with two files `out_JBAT.FINAL.agp` and `out_JBAT.FINAL.fa`.
 Together with `hic-to-contigs.bin` or the original BED/BAM file, you can regenerate a HiC contact map for the final assembly as described in the previous section.

-You can find more information about mannual editing with Juicebox here [Issue 4](https://github.com/c-zhou/yahs/issues/4).
+You can find more information about manual editing with Juicebox [here](https://www.dnazoo.org/methods) and [Issue 4](https://github.com/c-zhou/yahs/issues/4).

 ## Other tools
 * ***juicer*** is a tool used to quickly generate HiC alignment file required for HiC contact map generation with tools like [Juicebox](https://github.com/aidenlab/Juicebox), [PretextMap](https://github.com/wtsi-hpag/PretextMap) and [Higlass](https://github.com/higlass/higlass) (`juicer pre`).
 It can be also used to generate AGP and FASTA files after manual editing with Juicebox JBAT (`juicer post`).